JustGinger888/ContemporaryWebApplications/README.md

 ### 2.2 Methods

 After initial discussions took place with my peers and I was able to empathise then identify a problem I could attempt to solve, I decided to move on to the next design thinking phase and define the problem further.
-To accomplish this I ran 2 different focus groups of 6 and 12 members respectively to get a grasp on what different users would require in a delivery solution.
+To accomplish this, I ran 2 different focus groups of 6 and 12 members respectively to get a grasp on what different users would require in a delivery solution.

 #### Focus Groups 1